 Wechat is China’s number one social app.
 But it’s not just a social app.
 Wechat handles everything in China from buying tickets to an event, messaging others, paying for groceries, rental agreements, etc… Anyone you meet in China, who wants to connect to you, will ask if you’re on Wechat.
 It takes around 5 minutes for a general idea but you’ll need to poke around the app to really understand how it connects into a deeper social structure.
 This mobile app can only be used online, so you’ll need either a Chinese SIM card with a data plan (roughly around $25 per 5 GB) which you can easily buy at the airport or free WiFi.

-A VPN service is also necessary if you want to use the internet or access your email in China.
+A VPN service is necessary when trip planning for China, especially if you want to use the internet or access your email.
 Many internet and social media sites are blocked in China and a VPN (virtual private network) helps gain you access to those sites.
-(Read more here and here).
 There’s a handful of free ones, but their connection is never consistent.
 I use VYPR vpn and it’s one I’d highly recommend.

 SIM Cards can easily be bought by travelers at major airports.
 Smaller airports are unlikely to have SIM kiosks so make sure you get them at the main airports like Beijing, Shanghai, etc… China’s major carriers are China Telecom and China Unicom.
 Cost of a SIM cost me around $25 for 10GB of data and unlimited talk/texting.